Create an app registration to use with Azure Digital Twins

 Assign the appropriate role.
 For detailed steps, see Assign Azure roles using the Azure portal.

-Setting Value Role Select as appropriate Assign access to User, group, or service principal Members Search for the name or client ID of the app registration
+Setting Value Role Select as appropriate Members > Assign access to User, group, or service principal Members > Members + Select members, then search for the name or client ID of the app registration

 Verify role assignment